IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Using appointment dates for services

 Another attribute in the System Settings portion of the configuration bundle which cannot be edited through the administrator interface is that which controls how services become due.
 The 'due_date_from_appointment_date' attribute, set to be ```false``` by default, can be manually set to ```true``` in order to make each service become due based on the the "Appointment Date" field (or any field on the services subform with the id "service_appointment_date").
 When this attribute is instead set to ```false```, a service instead comes due based on the "Implementation Timeframe" field (or any other field on the services subform with the id "service_response_timeframe").
-For more information on how services become due, please see the Primero CPIMS User guide.
+For more information on how services become due, please see the **Primero CPIMS User Guide**.

 # Form and Field Configuration